 Additional definitions.
-An edge $st \in E$ is called a blocking edge with respect to a b-matching M if it satisfies the following three conditions: i) $st \notin M$, ii) s does not fill its quota in M or there is a node t' such that $st' \in M$ and $t \succ_s t'$, and iii) t' does not fill its quota in M or there is a node s' such that $s't \in M$ and $s \succ_t s'$.
-If M is an SPbM, then there is no blocking edge with respect to M; indeed, if M' is the b-matching obtained from M by adding a blocking edge st and removing st' if s fills its quota in M and removing s't if t fills its quota in M, then vote(M, M') ≤ 0 , which contradicts that M is an SPbM.
+An edge $st \in E$ is called a blocking edge with respect to a b-matching M if it satisfies the following three conditions: i) $st \notin M$, ii) s does not fill its quota in M or there is a node t' such that $st' \in M$ and $t \succ_s t'$, and iii) tdoes not fill its quota in M or there is a node s' such that $s't \in M$ and $s \succ_t s'$.
+If Mis an SPbM, then there is no blocking edge with respect to M. Indeed, if M' is the b-matching obtained from M by adding a blocking edge st and removing st' if s fills its quota in M and removing s't if t fills its quota in M, then $vote(M, M') \leq 0$, which contradicts that M is an SPbM.

 In addition to blocking edges, we will use alternating paths and cycles to show that certain b-matchings cannot be strongly popular.
 Note that these are paths and cycles in G, not in the auxiliary graph \hat{G}M defined in Section 2 (we do not use \hat{G}M in this section).
 Given a b-matching M and an alternating path or cycle w.r.t.
-M, let M' be the b-matching obtained from M by exchanging along the path or cycle - if we exchange along a path whose first or last edge is not in M and the endpoint fills its quota, then we also remove the worst edge of M covering the corresponding endpoint of the path (if the node is indifferent, then we remove an arbitrary incident edge in M).
-If we can show that $\text{vote}(M, M') \leq 0$, then M is not an SPbM.
+M, let M' be the b-matching obtained from M by exchanging along the path or cycle - if we exchange along a path whose first or last edge is not in M and the endpoint fills its quota, then we also remove (one of) the worst edge(s) of M covering the corresponding endpoint of the path.
+If we can show that vote $(M, M') \leq 0$, then M is not an SPbM.

-At some points in the proof (proofs of Claim 3.6, Lemmas 3.9 and 3.10), we append an extra edge ts' to an alternating path ending in $st \in M$.
+At some points in the proof (proofs of Claim 3.7, Lemmas 3.10 and 3.11), we append an extra edge ts' to an alternating path ending in $st \in M$.
 We call the result an alternating quasi-path if s' appears earlier on the path.
 If we exchange along the quasi-path and s' fills its quota in M, then, as above, we have to remove the worst edge s't' of M at s'.
 This is a problem if s't' belongs to the quasi-path, because we cannot remove it twice.
-However, in the situations where we use this technique, ts' is guaranteed to be better than s't' at s', and if s't' is in the quasi-path, then we can exchange along the cycle part of the quasi-path to get a b-matching M' with vote(M, M') < 0.
+However, in the situations where we use this technique, ts' is guaranteed to be better than s't' at s', and if s't' is in the quasi-path, then we can exchange along the cycle part of the quasi-path to get a b-matching M' with vote $(M, M') \leq 0$.

-The following auxiliary digraph D plays an important role in the proof: for every node $v \in S \cup T_P$, we orient the first b(v) edges on v's preference list towards their other endpoint.
+The following auxiliary digraph D plays an important role in the proof: for every node $v \in S \cup T$, we orient the first b(v) strictly ordered edges on v's preference list towards their other endpoint.
+(Note that there may be less than b(v) outgoing edges from a node $v \in T$ because the edges in the tie at the end of the list are not directed outwards.)
 Some edges may be bidirected; however, as our first claim (Claim 3.2) will show, bidirected edges can always be fixed.
 The digraph D has to be recomputed after each reduction.